Everything About Bitcoin

 Bitcoin transactions can be sent near-instantaneously from anywhere in the world to any country, regardless of borders.
 National and international transactions take the same amount of time and fees.
 Plus, while traditional international transactions take between 1 to 4 working days, a BTC transaction takes about 10 minutes to be completed.

 With Bitcoin, there is no central authority that could tell you what you can and cannot do with your own money.
-Unlike the money you’ve left in the care of a financial institution, with Bitcoin you can be completely in control of your own funds while retaining complete ownership of your money.
+Unlike the money you’ve left in the care of a financial institution, with Bitcoin you can be completely in control of your own funds while retaining complete ownership of your money thanks to your Bitcoin wallet.
 No abuse of authority.
-No breach of trust
+No breach of trust.

-Going even further, it is possible to buy luxury houses or tickets to space with Bitcoin today.
-This shows how it has become an acceptable means of settling large transactions and investments.
-Although it’s not for everyone yet, the future sure is looking bright.
+Today, it is possible to buy luxury houses or tickets to space with Bitcoin, showing how it has become an acceptable means of settling large transactions and investments.
+Although it’s not for everyone yet, Bitcoin’s gradual rise to acceptance and mainstream adoption means the future sure is looking bright.

 Remember, we previously explained how blockchain transactions work.
-Allowing transparent, secure and anonymous peer-to-peer exchange of cryptocurrency, free from the control of external parties.
+Allowing for transparent, secure and anonymous peer-to-peer exchange of value, free from the control of external parties.
 Well, Bitcoin – or BTC – works the same.
 Let’s review the steps:

 Nothing new so far.
-But mastering Bitcoin requires understanding 2 specific notions: mining and proof of work.
-They are directly related to steps 3 and 4 of the transaction, i.e. the process – or protocol – used by the Bitcoin network to verify and validate a transaction.
-Knowing that this protocol can differ from one cryptocurrency to another, according to its blockchain rules (remember the Carbonara Pasta analogy?).
+But mastering Bitcoin requires understanding proof-of-work i.e. the process – or protocol – used by the Bitcoin network to verify and validate a transaction.
+This protocol can differ from one cryptocurrency to another, according to its blockchain rules.